Labruhtoory/autowhosting/README.md

    - The number of servers that you will use, and the ip address for each server.

+## Backups Server Setup & Prerequisites
+in progress...

-## Backup Server Setup & Prerequisites
+## Mail Server Setup & Prerequisites
-coming soon...
+in progress...